Track Metadata

 As always, TxID should be 1 for the first query packet you send, 2 for the next, and so on.
 D should have the same value you used in your initial query context setup packet, identifying the device that is asking the question.
 Sr is the slot in which the track being asked about can be found, and Tr is the type of the track; these two bytes have the same values used in CDJ status packets.
 You specify the ID of the playlist or folder you want to list in the id argument, and set folder?
 1 if you are asking for a folder, and 0 if you are asking for a playlist.
 As noted above, to get the top-level list of playlists, ask for folder 0, by passing an id of 0 and passing folder? as 1.

-Much as when listing all tracks, the response may tell you there are more entries in the playlist than you can retreive in a single request, so you should follow the procedure outlined in Requesting All Tracks to request your results in smaller batches.
+Much as when listing all tracks, the response may tell you there are more entries in the playlist than you can retrieve in a single request, so you should follow the procedure outlined in Requesting All Tracks to request your results in smaller batches.
 The followup queries that you send are identical for playlists as they are described in that section.
 The actual menu items returned when you are asking for a folder have the content shown in the following table:

 Arg | Type | Meaning |